 If you currently own or intend to purchase residential property for rental, you should consider engaging our property management service.
 You'll find it both professional and cost-effective.
 As we are specialists, we know how to manage property for optimum performance, whilst ensuring smooth running tenancies, and compliance with the various landlord/tenant laws.
 Maximise the return on your investment - contact us now.
 If you own or intend purchasing residential property for rental in any other area, please go to our UK Network page.

-There is also NO VAT to pay giving you even greater RETURN ON YOUR INVESTMENT.
 No upfront charges - nothing to pay until a tenant moves in and starts paying rent.

 Our Services include:

 - Visiting you at your property, and providing a rental valuation and any other advice which you may require about letting your property.